W H A T :

 RAMBLING AT MIDNIGHT.
 The term used for the title of this documentary film, MIDNIGHT RAMBLE, comes directly from the phrase describing the presentation of films for blacks throughout the south: "Race movies" and other all-black cast pictures were shown between 12 midnight and 2 AM.
 The custom of attending films in this manner was referred to as taking a "Midnight Ramble."
 Around this time, the collection of venues for blacks in the South, featuring vaudeville and drama, was known as the Chitlin Circuit.
 Later, as movies took hold, according to an executive with RKO the network of theatres in the south showing "race movies" came to be known as the Midnight Ramble Circuit.

 CINCINNATI SIDEBAR: A derivation of the Midnight Ramble theme surfaced in Cincinnati in the 1970s, in the music business.
-Local concert promoter Ross Todd created a series of "Midnight Boogies" -- concerts featuring black artists such as Patti La Belle, the Funkadelics, etc., that began at 10 PM and ended at 3 or 4 AM.
-These popular concerts, attended by mostly blacks and some whites, were presented at the old U.C.
+Local entertainment promoter Ross Todd created a series of "Midnight Boogies" — concerts featuring black artists such as Patti La Belle, the Funkadelics, etc., that began at 10 PM and ended at 3 or 4 AM.
+These popular concerts, attended by all ethnicities but mostly blacks, were presented at the old U.C.
 Armory Fieldhouse and also at Riverfront Coliseum in the years spanning 1975-1980.

 HERE COMES HOLLYWOOD, AGAIN.
 The success of race movies and the independent black filmmakers was not ignored by the big studio executives and as the sound era in films took hold, Hollywood started making black cast movies, mainly musicals.
 As silent films were replaced by the very expensive to make "talkies," Oscar Micheaux was the only black movie producer to survive the transition.
 The Great Depression of the 1930s impacted virtually every form of enterprise in America, and black filmmakers - already working with shoe-string budgets - were not spared.
 The combination of economic hard times and competition from Hollywood precipitated the decline of race movies and the black film industry.